Milestone Gold Mastercard Review

 There's no cash advance fee in the first year and a cash advance fee of $5 or 5% of the advance amount in the second year and each year after that.
 The cash advance APR is a steep 29.9%, which means you should avoid cash advances on this credit card.

 The foreign transaction fee is just 1%, which is relatively low compared to many other credit cards.

-You can pre-qualify for the Milestone Gold MasterCard before you apply to get a better idea of whether you’re going to be approved for the credit card.
-Keep in mind that pre-qualification is no guarantee of approval, but can be a good estimate.
+You can pre-qualify for the Milestone Gold Mastercard before you apply to get a better idea of whether you’re going to be approved.
+Keep in mind that pre-qualification is no guarantee of approval, but it can be a good estimate.
 The card's website says that pre-qualification won't hurt your credit score.

 Is This Card Right For You?

 People looking to rebuild credit don't always have the best options available to them, and they certainly do not get bombarded with points or rewards.
-The Milestone Gold MasterCard is worth a look, though carefully shop other options, especially considering the high annual fee and APR.
+The Milestone Gold Mastercard is worth a look, though carefully shop other options, especially considering the high annual fee.